Home

 No matter which type of bedding method you're using, cleaning a chicken coop has to happen.
 This is to avoid allowing ammonia to build up.
 Remember - if you can smell it, so can the chickens - and they have to live in it!
 Ammonia build up can cause serious respiratory problems in all kinds of animals, so clean your coop whenever it develops a smell.

 Poultry house cleaning starts with removing all bedding material from the coop and the nest.
 This bedding can be composted to produce a rich fertilizer for your garden.
-If you're doing a full clean, take out the waterers or feeders, too, and sweep out leftover debris.
+If you're doing a full clean, take out the waterers and feeders, too, and sweep out leftover debris.

 Once all the bedding is out, you'll need to scrub the coop down with a cleaner of some kind.
 Make sure it's something that won't remain toxic after use, or you could make your chickens sick.